Republic of South Maluku: Disbanding the colonial army

 During the Indonesian National Revolution, the Dutch had to disband the reinstated KNIL, and the native soldiers had the choice of either being demobilised or joining the army of the Republic of Indonesia.
 Due to a deep distrust of the Republican leadership, which was predominantly Javanese Muslim, this was an extremely difficult choice for the Protestant Ambonese, and only a minority chose to serve with the Indonesian Army.
 Disbanding proved a complicated process and, in 1951, two years after the transfer of sovereignty, not all soldiers had been demobilised.
 The Dutch were under severe international pressure to disband the colonial army and temporarily made these men part of the regular Dutch army, while trying to demobilise them in Java.
 Herein lay the source of the discontent among the Moluccan soldiers as, according to the KNIL policy, soldiers had the right to choose the place where they were to be discharged at the end of their contract.
 The political situation in the new Republic of Indonesia was initially unstable and, in particular, controversy over a federal or centralised form of the state resulted in armed conflicts in which Ambonese ex-KNIL men were involved.
 In 1950 an independent Republic of the South Moluccas (Indonesian: RMS, Republik Maluku Selatan) was proclaimed at Ambon.
 The RMS had strong support among the Ambonese and former Moluccan KNIL soldiers.
 As a consequence the Moluccan soldiers located outside the South Moluccas demanded to be discharged at Ambon.
 But Indonesia refused to let the Dutch transport these soldiers to Ambon as long as the RMS was not repressed, fearing prolonged military struggle.
 When after heavy fighting the RMS was repressed at Ambon, the soldiers refused to be discharged there.
 They now demanded to be demobilised at Seram, where pockets of resistance against Indonesia still existed.
 This was again blocked by Indonesia.

 Invasion of Ambon

-At the time of the proclamation 1739 KNIL troops, including 1080 Ambonese were stationed at Ambon.
-These soldiers became the backbone of the Armed Forces of RMS, APRMS.
-After a naval blockade of the Indonesian navy, an invasion of Ambon took place on 28 September 1950 by Federal Indonesia Armed Forces, APRIS.
-The APRMS fled from the town of Ambon before the invading Indonesian troops had taken up positions in old Dutch fortifications in the hills over looking the town.
+At the time of the proclamation, 1,739 KNIL troops, including 1,080 Ambonese, were stationed at Ambon.
+These soldiers became the backbone of the Armed Forces of RMS (APRMS).
+After a naval blockade by the Indonesian navy, Federal Indonesia Armed Forces (APRIS) invaded Ambon on 28 September 1950.
+The APRMS fled from the town of Ambon before the invading Indonesian troops had taken up positions in old Dutch fortifications in the hills overlooking the town.
 From here they waged guerrilla warfare.
 The TNI took control of northern half of the island, but were halted by fierce Ambonese resistance at the one-kilometre wide isthmus, which links the southern half.
-On 5 November the city of Ambon fell into the hands of the Indonesian army.
+On 5 November, the city of Ambon fell to APRIS.
 The RMS government went to Ceram in December to continue the RMS battle in the form of a guerrilla war.